Fire fighter Cancer Awareness Month 2025

 We encourage you to use content from each week to hold weekly a safety stand down in your department.
 Use the provided tools to engage fire fighters in discussions on steps they can take to reduce the risk of occupational cancer.

-The resources for each week include informative factsheets, relevant research, ready-to-present PowerPoint presentations, survivor stories of those who want to share what they have learned to affect change, podcasts from industry leadership, and social media graphics.
+The resources for each week include informative factsheets, relevant research, ready-to-present PowerPoint presentations, survivor stories of those who want to share what they have learned to affect change, and social media graphics.
 It also includes all the information you need to help your department navigate through the content and focus on topics of interest.
 In addition to weekly content, 33 training briefs can be used as discussion tools to educate fire fighters on reducing the risk of occupational cancer.

 Fire Fighter Cancer Awareness Month takes place in January, but these resources should be used throughout the year.
 We encourage you to check back frequently for more information about specific topics.